Thede Palm: Career

 Palm was employed at Svensk uppslagsbok from 1928 to 1936 and became a teaching assistant in 1933 (temporary staff in 1932).
 He was librarian at the Lund University Library from 1938 to 1956 and he was head of department at the Swedish National Board of Information (Statens Informationsstyrelse) from 1943 to 1944 as well as being an expert there in 1945.

 In 1943, Palm put in a request for a leave of absence to operate under Carl Petersén at C-byrån, a secret intelligence organization within the Swedish Armed Forces during World War II.
 C-byrån's duty was to manage foreign intelligence gathering.
 He became director of operations in 1946 and it changed its name to T-kontoret.
 During the Cold War he was one of the heads of the Swedish stay-behind organization.
 In his posthumous notes he tells how he was subjected to American pressure that the Swedish intelligence service should be practically under direct CIA command, which Palm firmly resisted.

 In 1965 the foreign-oriented T-kontoret was merged with the domestic-oriented B-kontoret (B-office) and became the Defence Staff's Special Bureau (Försvarsstabens särskilda byrå), more commonly known as IB.
 The head of B-kontoret, Birger Elmér, took over as director of the merged organization.
 Palm was fired and transferred to the Swedish Armed Forces Staff College, where he was director of research from 1965 to 1972.

 Palm became a member of the Royal Society of Arts and Sciences of Uppsala in 1976 (corresponding member in 1962) and of the Royal Swedish Academy of War Sciences in 1969.
 He wrote articles in Svenska Dagbladet from 1965 and was the co-editor of Svensk Tidskrift from 1967 to 1979.

 Personal life

 In 1933, he married Elisabeth Wrangel (1905–2001), the daughter of Professor Ewert Wrangel and Baroness Ingrid (née Hermelin).
-They had four children: Anders (born 1933), Ebba (born 1936), Hedvig (born 1938) and Brita (born 1942).
+They had four children: Anders (born 1933), Ebba (born 1936), Hedvig (born 1938), and Brita (born 1942).
 Palm and his wife settled in Östra Ryd in Söderköping Municipality when he retired.

+Death

 Palm died on 18 February 1995 and was buried in Östra Ryd's cemetery.